tylerlrhodes/blog2/content/posts/book-review-violence-and-the-sacred.md

 same origins.
 He does back this leap up with example and analysis, but not as thoroughly as he does with primitive culture.
-Tracing the link through ritual in this book does not seem to be it's primary aim, although with his comparisons of Frued and also kinship and marriage structures, Girard makes it possible to continue in this vain.
+Tracing the link through ritual in this book does not seem to be it's primary aim, although with his comparisons of Freud and also kinship and marriage structures, Girard makes it possible to continue in this vain.

 The functional aspect of mimetic theory is that through the sacrifice of a surrogate victim, the violence which threatens to engulf a society is warded off.
-By this mechanism, where society attempts to shut down the reciprical nature of "bad" violence by "good" violence, society is able maintain its social order.
+By this mechanism, where society attempts to shut down the reciprocal nature of "bad" violence by "good" violence, society is able maintain its social order.
 The core function of ritual sacrifice for primitive man is to control violence and maintain order.

-Modern society, of course, has other means to ward off reciprical violence.
+Modern society, of course, has other means to ward off reciprocal violence.
 The judicial system gives society the means of preventing retribution from spreading too far as it has a monopoly on the use of violence.
-Although for Girard the function of the judiciary is in essence the same as sacrifice in a way, that is, by preventing violence from growing, it is hard to clearly link the progression from ritual sacrificee to the judiciary.
+Although for Girard the function of the judiciary is in essence the same as sacrifice in a way, that is, by preventing violence from growing, it is hard to clearly link the progression from ritual sacrifice to the judiciary.
 For me it is anyway.

 However, Girard makes an excellent case throughout the book that modern society itself is derived from the mechanism of the surrogate victim.
-Later in the book he discusses the "unity of all rites" and shows how the maintenance of social order, or, the necessity of difference amongst people, is critical in the functioning of society.
+Later in the book he discusses the "unity of all rites" and shows how the maintenance of social order, or, the necessity of difference among people, is critical in the functioning of society.
 This, to modern society, according to Girard, is hard to grasp.
 In modern society it is more common to play down differences.
 The modern person is less likely to fear the unknown, or the similar, and Girard